 Phone Number: 03-3941-2222

-Rikugien Gardens, located in Sumida-ku, Tokyo, Japan, is a famous Japanese garden with many cherry trees, the most famous of which is the "Gotemba Cherry Tree," and it is a rare variety of cherry blossom that is known as the nobility of Japanese cherry blossoms.
+Rikugien Gardens, located in Sumida-ku, Tokyo, Japan, is a famous Japanese garden with many Japanese maple trees and cherry trees, the most famous cherry tree variety is the "Gotemba Cherry Tree," which is a rare variety of cherry blossom and is known as the nobility of Japanese cherry blossoms.

 From late March to early April every year, when the cherry blossoms are in full bloom in Rikugien Gardens, the cherry trees in the garden are in full bloom.
 Rikugien has a large number of cherry trees, including Yamazakura, Oshima Cherry Blossom, Kawazu Cherry Blossom, Yaezakura, and many other varieties.
 In addition, there are also beautiful lakes and gardens in Rikugien, allowing visitors to enjoy the beauty of the garden while enjoying the charm of the Tokyo cherry tree.